deytah/airtable-app-polygon-mapper/README.md

 To **run** this app, you will need:
 - an Airtable base
 - a Mapbox Access Token
-- a field in your base with GeoJSON **geometry**, named the exact same across all relevant Tables
+- a field in your base for GeoJSON **geometry**, named the exact same across all relevant Tables

 ## Installation